mskf3000/Tutorials-and-Cheat-Sheets/Apache - Cordova.md

 	cordova create .

-Now setup the “browser” platform like this:
+Now setup the `browser` platform like this:

 	cordova platform add browser